bevyip/reflections-of-monet/README.md

 **Reflections of Monet** is an interactive web art experience that reimagines Monet’s _Water Lilies_, translating its physical beauty into a dynamic fusion of light, movement, and sound.

+Use mouse clicks and scrolling to explore and immerse yourself in the full depth of Monet’s iconic _Water Lilies_ paintings.

 ## Features

 - **Immersive visual reinterpretation** of Monet’s iconic masterpiece, bringing it to life through interactive elements.